Abe to order extra Japan budget to accelerate economic agenda – sources

 The extra budget would include steps to support farmers.
 Japan and the European Union signed a free-trade pact this year that has unnerved some parts of Japan’s agriculture sector such as dairy farmers, who fear stiff competition.

-It is also aimed at facilitating Abe’s agenda such as the nurturing of talented people to counter labor shortages and promoting innovation on productivity.
+It is also aimed at facilitating Abe’s agenda such as the nurturing of talented people to counter labour shortages and promoting innovation on productivity.

 ($1 = 113.6100 yen)